cross-seed/cross-seed.org/docs/v6-migration.md

 #### Data-based Matching Use Cases

-Because of the above updates to linking, we recommend that you **exclusively** use `torrentDir`, except for two specific use-cases below.
+Due to the linking updates mentioned, we recommend using **ONLY** `torrentDir` and leaving `dataDirs` empty, except in the two cases outlined below.
 Torrent based matching is more robust, and prevents some performance issues with `dataDirs` wherein `cross-seed` has to frequently scan your `dataDirs` and all of their children for changes.

 The first scenario where you should also use `dataDirs` is if you are downloading through usenet or other non-torrent means.
-This will always necessary if you want `cross-seed` to match against this content.
+This will always be necessary if you want `cross-seed` to match against this content.

 The second scenario is if you have content in your media directories not inside your torrent client.
 Here you only need to perform a search with `dataDirs`